 Once you’ve finished your research on the sources of law, it is time to consult (9) secondary sources for background information and context.
 Secondary sources are resources that explain, analyze, synthesize, critique or comment on the law.
 There are a variety of types of secondary sources, including: books, essays, journal articles, dictionaries, legal encyclopedias, law reports, legal treatises, practice materials, blogs, and newspapers.

 You should consider the extensive (10) library services the Peace Palace Library has to offer.
-With so much information available, we are committed to assisting and facilitating your research in public international law, through the website, and with a personal touch.
+With so much information available, we are committed to assisting and facilitating your research in public international law, via the website, and with a personal touch.
 Our (11) law librarians are at your service.
-They will use innovative search strategies to take knowledge where it’s needed: You!
+They will use innovative search strategies to find you the crucial knowledge where it’s needed.

 - Deplano, R. and N. Tsagourias (eds), Research Methods in International Law: a Handbook, Cheltenham; Northhampton, 2021.